Sophia, a Person of Quality: Identity

-The identity of 'Sophia' remains unknown, although both contemporary and modern sources have proposed possible identifications.
+The identity of "Sophia" remains unknown, although both contemporary and modern sources have proposed possible identifications.
 Anonymous publication was extremely common in the 18th century, with many prominent authors initially publishing anonymously early in their careers or in the first edition of their texts.
 Over 80% of novels in the mid-to-late 18th century were published anonymously.
 The only identifying information given by Sophia is her gender and elevated social status, a guardian referred to as Honorio, a writing master known as Claudio, and her self-description as a "young lady".

 Lady Mary Wortley Montagu has been proposed as a candidate, although she was in her 50s by the publication of the tracts.
 Further discrediting this theory is Sophia's expressed distaste for Gilbert Burnet, a figure admired by Montagu.
 Sophia Fermor, the second wife of John Carteret, 2nd Earl Granville, has also been proposed, although little ties her to the tracts beyond the name Sophia.
 The theory that Sophia may have been a man has been proposed, as well as the possibility that Woman Not Inferior to Man and Woman's Superior Excellence Over Man were actually written by different individuals, despite the shared pen name.

-In 2025, the first book devoted to the 'forgotten' Shakespeare Ladies Club was published and the members of this club were nominated as candidates for the authorship of "Sophia".
-Previously considered candidates Mary Wortley Montagu and Sophia Fermor were also part of the Shakespeare ladies' circle.